-- I Cannot Self-Terminate: Data's consciousness asks Picard to terminate him because he feels life has no meaning if it never ends, and he has no means within the simulation to end his own existence.
+- I Cannot Self-Terminate: Data's consciousness asks Picard to terminate him because he feels that life has no meaning if it never ends, and he has no means within the simulation to end his own existence.

-- If I Wanted You Dead...: When Rios asks Narek why he shouldn't blow him up with a photon torpedo, Narek holds up his bag of molecular solvent grenades and then points out he's been chucking rocks to get their attention.
+- If I Wanted You Dead...: When Rios asks Narek why he shouldn't blow him up with a photon torpedo, Narek holds up his bag of molecular solvent grenades and then points out that he's been chucking rocks to get their attention.

-- Instant Death Stab: The footage that Altan manages to retrieve from Saga's optical processors shows that her systems shut down right after Sutra stabs her left eye.
+- Instant Death Stab: The footage that Altan manages to retrieve from Saga's optical processors shows that her systems shut down right after Sutra stabbed her left eye.
 Saga's right eye is still intact, but the fact that it doesn't record anything further proves that she's dead.

 - Jacob Marley Apparel: When Picard meets Data's consciousness, he is still dressed in his Starfleet uniform from Star Trek: Nemesis.
 He changes into a smoking jacket when he is preparing to "die."